kristianmandrup/auth-assistant/README.markdown

 ## Installation and configuration ##

 This gem has been designed for Rails 3 only.
-Any back port to Rails 2 is most welcome ;)

 Insert `gem 'auth-assistant'` in your Gemfile
-Run `bundle install`
+Run `$ bundle install`

 The gem should automatically configure itself with Rails after you run the `config` generator (see below).

+`$ rails g auth_assist:config NAME` where NAME is the name of the role strategy to be used.

 To make the extra authentication view helpers accessible from your views